Faster shortest-path algorithms using the acyclic-connected tree: Introduction

 \subsection{Related work}

-Constructing fast shortest path algorithms has been an active area of research since the `50s, with pioneering work given by \cite{moore1959shortest,shimbel1954structure,bellman1958routing,For56,Dijkstra1959}.
-In particular, \cite{DijkstraFibonacci} showed that Dijkstra's algorithm \cite{Dijkstra1959} (with Fibonacci heaps) is worst-case optimal among all algorithms which visit the nodes in order of distance.
-If one instead only computes the shortest-path tree, then faster algorithms are possible, depending on assumptions.
-One approach is to constrain the weights, for example by assuming them to be integers \cite{dial1969algorithm,thorup2003integer,bernstein2022negative,bringmann2023negative} or uniformly bounded \cite{dial1969algorithm,ahuja1990faster,johnson1981priority,karlsson1983mlog}.
+Constructing fast shortest path algorithms has been an active area of research since the `50s, with pioneering work given by \cite{moore1959shortest,shimbel1954structure,bellman1958routing,For56,Dijkstra1959}, culminating in the work of Fredman and Tarjan \cite{DijkstraFibonacci}.
+Later work focused on strengthening the assumptions on the inputs.
+One such approach is to constrain the weights, for example by assuming them to be integers \cite{dial1969algorithm,thorup2003integer,bernstein2022negative,bringmann2023negative} or uniformly bounded \cite{dial1969algorithm,ahuja1990faster,johnson1981priority,karlsson1983mlog}.
 We differ from this line of work since our approach is entirely structural---we assume no restriction on the weights except being non-negative.
-Other work using structural assumptions include search algorithms for planar graphs \cite{lipton1979generalized,henzinger1997faster,fakcharoenphol2006planar,klein2010shortest,mozes2010shortest}, minor-free graphs \cite{wulff2011separator}, directed acyclic graphs (DAGs) \cite{tarjan1972depth}, and most recently \emph{universal optimality}~\cite{haeupler2023universal}.
-Generalising the DAG case, \cite{takaoka1998shortest} showed that SSSP can be solved in time $O(e + n\log k)$ where $k$ is the size of the largest connected component.
-We obtain this as a special case of our method, because the size of the largest connected component is always at least $\nestwidth(G) - 1$, and is often strictly larger.
+Other work using structural assumptions include search algorithms for planar graphs \cite{lipton1979generalized,henzinger1997faster,fakcharoenphol2006planar,klein2010shortest,mozes2010shortest}, minor-free graphs \cite{wulff2011separator}, directed acyclic graphs (DAGs) \cite{tarjan1972depth}, and most recently \emph{universal optimality}~\cite{haeupler2024universal}.
+Generalising the DAG case, \cite{takaoka1998shortest} showed that SSSP can be solved in time $O(m + n\log k)$ where $k$ is the size of the largest connected component.
+We obtain this as a special case of our method, because the size of the largest connected component $k$ is always at least $\nestwidth(G) - 1$, and is often strictly larger.
 Finally, there are several recent algorithms using continuous optimisation tools \cite{saranurak2019expander,nanongkai2017dynamic,chuzhoy2020deterministic,bernstein2020fully,nanongkai2017dynamic,wulff2017fully}.
 We work instead directly in a discrete setup to be closer to the original (discrete) problem.